ArpithaANM/neogcamp-CLI-project1/README.md

 # neogcamp-CLI-project1

+This is the first project of neogcamp.

- How well do your friends know you?
+This project is about "How well do my friends know me?"